Kia mōhio, kia mārama - te rongoā āraimate KOWHEORI-19 Get in the know - The COVID-19 Vaccine

 As a result, the vaccines could be made faster, while still making sure they went through all the safety checks.

-- You’ll be asked to provide your details and to give consent.
+- You will be asked to provide your details and give consent.

 - A fully trained vaccinator will give you the vaccine in your upper arm.

-- You’ll need to stay for 20 minutes after getting vaccinated.
+- You will need to stay for at least 15 minutes after being vaccinated.

-- Some mild side-effects are common and are a sign that your body’s learning to fight the virus.
-Visit Karawhiua.nz/FAQs
+- Some mild side effects are common and are a sign your body is learning to fight the virus.

 For more information about side effects, visit the Side effects and reactions page on the Unite against COVID-19 website.

 Ka kaha kē atu te āraitia o te KOWHEORI-19 mehemea ahau ka okaina ki te okanga taunaki?
 Will getting a booster shot make me more protected from COVID-19?

 Yes, a booster shot provides more protection against COVID-19.
 For those who are not at risk, two doses of the vaccine and a booster shot is recommended.
 For those at risk of severe illness from COVID-19, a second booster shot is recommended.